sridhar912/tsr-py-faster-rcnn/README.md

 cd $FRCN_ROOT
 ./tools/demo.py
 ```
 The demo performs detection using a ZF network trained for detection on GTSDB.
-Few sample images from [test data set](http://benchmark.ini.rub.de/Dataset_GTSDB/TestIJCNN2013.zip) has been placed under folder
+Few sample images from [test dataset](http://benchmark.ini.rub.de/Dataset_GTSDB/TestIJCNN2013.zip) has been placed under folder
 ```Shell
 cd $FRCN_ROOT/data/demo
 ```
-For testing the complete test dataset, [test dataset](http://benchmark.ini.rub.de/Dataset_GTSDB/TestIJCNN2013.zip) has to be download and placed in the folder mentioned above
+For the complete testing, [test dataset](http://benchmark.ini.rub.de/Dataset_GTSDB/TestIJCNN2013.zip) has to be download and placed in the folder mentioned above

 ### Beyond the demo: installation for training and testing models